vrinceanu/Lmixing/README.md

 ## Usage

-As a quick example, we calculate the rate coefficient for
+As a quick example, we calculate the rate coefficient for  a specific case and compare two approximations:

 ```Pyhton
 >>> from Lmixing.rates import rate